dduyg/alchemy-of-souls/data/README.md

 [^1]: Please note that the English subtitles sourced from opensubtitles.org, are used under the assumption of fair use for non-commercial purposes.
 All rights, including copyright, belong to their respective owners.
 Any analysis, processing, and presentation of the data were conducted solely for non-commercial purposes as part of a personal project.

+## alchemyofsoulsquotes.csv
-## The final dataset used in the application  alchemyofsoulsquotes.csv
+The final dataset used in the application.

 | variable  | type    | description                    |
 |-----------|---------|--------------------------------|